aptonic/ab.js/README.markdown

 Note that these will fail in Google Chrome if run locally as Chrome does not support cookie storage for file:// URLs.
 The same applies for the examples/example.html test page.

+## Browser Support

+The framework should work in all modern browsers and it has been tested in the following:

+* Internet Explorer 6+
+* Firefox 4+
+* Chrome
+* Safari
+* Opera

 ## License